Philosophy Majors

 The following policies apply to all philosophy students (majors and minors):

-• Courses that count towards the major or minor may not be taken pass/fail.
+- Courses that count toward the major or minor may not be taken pass/no pass.

-• Summer courses do not count towards the major or minor, absent approval from the undergraduate director.
+- Summer courses do not count toward the major or minor, absent approval from the Director of Undergraduate Studies.

 Writing Intensive Course